oauth-wg/oauth-selective-disclosure-jwt/main.md

 Claim names are not hashed in the SD-JWT and are used as keys in a key-value pair, where the value is the hash.
 This is because SD-JWT already reveals information about the issuer and the schema, and revealing the claim names does not provide any additional information.

+## Unlinkability

+It is also important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of a JWS document.

 # Acknowledgements {#Acknowledgements}